alewin/koci-blog/content/posts/2020-11-28-google-ux-playbooks-tips/index.md

 - Use social proof for trust (Trust Pilot, Visa Badge, trust signals..).
 - Upsell during the conversion flow ( coupon, recommended products, etc..).
 - Support cross-device action by emailing or saving for later, or checkout as a guest.
-- Add value prop around why someone should create an account and Re-iterate value prop at conversion point.
 - Add urgency elements (4 users are viewing this item, Only 3 pieces available ).
 - Have descriptive CTAs